vanjs-org/van/README.md

 * Debugging complex dependencies in your app? checkout [**VanGraph**](https://github.com/vanjs-org/van/tree/main/graph)
 * For questions, feedback or general discussions, visit our [Discussions](https://github.com/vanjs-org/van/discussions) page
 * [How did **VanJS** get its name?](https://vanjs.org/about#name)
+* You can [Ask VanJS Guru](https://gurubase.io/g/vanjs), it is a VanJS-focused AI to answer your questions.

 ## IDE Plug-ins